apicraft/detroit2014/OpeningSession.md

 ## Qualifications

-Raising an issue does not require that you be an expert on the subject.
+Proposing a topic does not require that you be an expert on the subject.

 In fact, the ONLY THING you need to have is THE QUESTION.

 It is so nice to start with a QUESTION, MY QUESTION.

 QUESTIONS create an open space in which good thinking can happen.

 So, if all you have is a question, that is a great place to start.

 Don’t worry if you have no PowerPoints, or a prepared text (although that's fine too) – just state your question, and I believe you will find that our community will join you in finding some answers that really work.